top of page

 Why it matters2.png

-Even when identified, many go undiagnosed due to long public waiting lists and unaffordable or unavailable private options.
+Even when identified, many go undiagnosed due to long public waiting lists and limited unaffordable or unavailable private options.

 Why it matters3.png